clux/probes.hugo/content/post/2019-06-04-towards-a-generic-kube-client.md

 type Foo = Object<FooSpec, FooStatus>;
 ```

 This is all you need to get your "code generation".
 No external tools to shell out to; `cargo build` gives you your json serialization/deserialization, and the generic `Api` gives you your api machinery.

-With it, you can the construct and use your `customResource` as follows:
+You can therefore interact with your `customResource` as follows:

 ```rust
 let foos : Api<Foo> = Api::customResource(client, "foos")